Drug and Alcohol Policy

-The unlawful manufacture, dispensation, possession, or use of controlled substances while at school or on College property is strictly prohibited.
-In addition, a student is prohibited from being under the influence of alcohol or having possession or use of alcoholic beverages while at school or on College property.
+The unlawful manufacture, dispensation, possession or use of controlled substances while at school or on HCC property is strictly prohibited.
+In addition, a student is prohibited from being under the influence of alcohol or having possession or use of alcoholic beverages while at school or on HCC property.

-The College will provide full cooperation with local law enforcement agencies for alcohol and drug-related violations.
-Sanctions may include referral for prosecution, expulsion of a student and termination of an employee or completion of an appropriate rehabilitation program.
+HCC will provide full cooperation with local law enforcement agencies for alcohol- and drug-related violations.
+Sanctions may include referral for prosecution, an expulsion of a student and termination of an employee or completion of an appropriate rehabilitation program.
 A student who is formally charged by a proper prosecuting attorney with drug violations, may, following an administrative hearing, be suspended until his/her case is adjudicated.
 (HCC Administrative Procedures prohibit alcohol on HCC property or at HCC functions without prior authorization by the college President or appropriate campus President.)